MobSlicer152/beefos/README.md

 qemu-system-i386 build/beefkern
 ```

-Or, the `createiso.sh` script automatically builds the kernel and boot image (assuming they don't exist).
+Or, the `build.sh` script does a nice job of automatically building the kernel and boot ISO if they don't exist or you give it the option `--clean-first`.

 To make a bootable USB stick, do something like this:
 ```bash